DevGustavo21/fixed-navbar/README.md

 # Floating Navbar
 Hi, I have developed this floating navbar and put some glassmorphism on it, by the way it is already responsive.
 I hope you like it 🤓

-Search the main branch, there you gonna find the code.
+Search the master branch, there you gonna find the code.

 I'll share you some of the resources that i used in the project: